Rescuing Palindromic Universes with Improved Recombination Modelling

 \subsection{Discussion of $k_0$ and $\Delta k$}

-We may use the calculated values of $k_0$ and $\Delta k$ from \cref{k0,delk} to compute a $C_\ell$ power spectrum and compare this with observational data.
-However, in~\citet{Deaglan} the general class of linearly quantised models was assessed so we may use these for an initial comparison of our values.
+We may use the calculated values of $k_0$ and $\Delta k$ from ~\cref{k0,delk} to compute a $C_\ell$ power spectrum and compare this with observational data.
+However, in~\citet{Deaglan} the general class of linearly quantized models was assessed so we may use these for an initial comparison of our values.

-In Figures 5 and 8 of~\citet{Deaglan}, likelihood plots showing the difference in quality of fit between the linearly quantised models and $\Lambda$CDM models are given, as functions of $k_0$ and $\Delta k$.
-Qualitatively, it appears that the linearly quantised model calculated in this project gives roughly the same quality of fit as the $\Lambda$CDM model.
+In Figs. 5 and 8 of~\citet{Deaglan}, likelihood plots showing the difference in quality of fit between the linearly quantized models and $\Lambda$CDM models are given, as functions of $k_0$ and $\Delta k$.
+Qualitatively, it appears that the linearly quantized model calculated in this project gives roughly the same quality of fit as the $\Lambda$CDM model.
 However, it is important to note that the models in~\citet{Deaglan} were examined using a profile likelihood analysis. \citet{Thomas} have shown that the conclusions may change if investigated using a Bayesian approach, although more work is required to test the full suite of predictions against matter power spectrum constraints.

-\Cref{fig:spectra} shows the CMB power spectrum residuals between the quantised model found in this project and the $\Lambda$CDM baseline, produced using the code from~\citet{Deaglan} which is an adapted version of CLASS~\cite{CLASS}.
+\Cref{fig:spectra} shows the CMB power spectrum residuals between the quantized model found in this project and the $\Lambda$CDM baseline, produced using the code from~\citet{Deaglan} which is an adapted version of CLASS~\cite{CLASS}.
 It can be seen that the resulting spectra in this case appear to be more consistent with cosmological data than the Bartlett solution, but it is interesting to see that we lose some of the noteworthy low-$\ell$ features of the latter, such as the dip in power at ${20 \lesssim \ell \lesssim 30}$.
-The spectra shown in \cref{fig:spectra} should be interpreted with some caveats as for a fair comparison we ought to explicitly calculate within a discrete model the $C_\ell$ power spectrum arising from this quantisation; indeed, this leaves the possibility that the quantised model may even provide a better fit to the data than the $\Lambda$CDM baseline.
+The spectra shown in \cref{fig:spectra} should be interpreted with some caveats as for a fair comparison we ought to explicitly calculate within a discrete model the $C_\ell$ power spectrum arising from this quantization; indeed, this leaves the possibility that the quantized model may even provide a better fit to the data than the $\Lambda$CDM baseline.